interesting picture of planet Earth

 When Did We Discover We Weren’t The Center of the Universe?

-As we know, no one “discovered” Earth.
-As a species, we evolved here and have been here the whole time.
+Technically, no one “discovered” Earth.
+As a species, humans evolved and have been here the whole time.
 However, for centuries, astronomers and scientists believed Earth was stationary in space and was the center of the known universe.
-They believed the sun orbited the Earth rather than the other way around.
+They thought the Sun orbited the Earth rather than the other way around.

-In the 20th century, with advances in telescope technology and the discovery of other galaxies, we came to a new conclusion — that there is no center of the universe.
+In the 20th century, with advances in telescope technology and the discovery of other galaxies, people came to a new conclusion — there is no center of the universe.
 Instead, the Big Bang created a massive mess that doesn’t have one central point and is expanding in all directions.

 What Is Earth Known for and What Makes It Unique?

-What do you think makes our planet unique in the cosmos?
-The first and most obvious thing that comes to mind is humanity.
-As far as we know — and we arguably don’t know a lot about the universe yet — we’re the only planet in the solar system with intelligent life.
-This little blue marble is home to the most stubborn, infuriating, frustrating, amazing, marvelous and unique species in the cosmos.
+What do you think makes the Blue Planet unique in the cosmos?
+The first and most apparent thing is humanity.
+As far as discoverers know about the universe — which is very little — Earth is the only planet in the solar system with intelligent life.

 More About Our Galaxy, the Milky Way

 Did you learn any new facts about Earth?
 Did we miss your favorite fact about our home world?
-Let us know in the comments below.
-Then, stick with us as we explore the red planet on everyone’s minds these days — Mars.
+In the comments below, let us know what you’ve learned about the Blue Planet.
+Then, stick with us as we explore the Red Planet on everyone’s minds these days — Mars.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.